Bishop O'Connell High School: Academics

 Bishop O'Connell High School holds high expectations for its students, faculty, and staff.
 The academic program is organized around required courses that aim to achieve desired learning goals for each student.
 All students follow a demanding college preparatory curriculum designed to ready them for admission to the leading colleges and universities.
 The Muller Academic Services Program provides support for students with documented learning disabilities.
 Coursework is available at the Honors and Advanced Placement levels.
 Dual credit and dual enrollment opportunities are also available through a partnership with Marymount University.
 The Global Studies Certificate Program offers optional beyond-the-classroom learning experiences focused on themes of world importance.
 The school also offers Expanded Services for students with intellectual and cognitive disabilities.

 Advanced Placement Program

 These AP Courses are offered to students:

 Honors Program

 Honors classes are also offered in a variety of academic areas.
 These courses are offered at the honors level:

 Activities

 Athletics

 Bishop O'Connell High School participates in the Washington Catholic Athletic Conference (WCAC).
 In this league, O'Connell participates in all major sports against other Catholic high schools of the D.C. metro area.

 Rivalries

 Since the mid-1980s, the school's primary athletic rival has been Paul VI Catholic High School, located in Chantilly.

 Bishop Ireton High School, located in Alexandria, Virginia, is another major athletic rival.

+Starting in the early 2010's, DJO has had a Major Rivalry with Gonzaga High School in Washington D.C.